New York and Vermont to Montreal Bike Tour

 Tonight’s accommodations at the Hotel Nelligan combine all the character and history of an authentic French country inn with the services and space of a modern boutique hotel.

-Day 6: Tour de Montreal, QC
+Day 6: Tour de Montreal

 Today is a day to discover Montreal on foot or bike, exploring the markets, museums and culture of this vibrant city.
 If true recovery is on the agenda, head over to the spa next to the hotel or relax with a book on the rooftop terrace overlooking the St. Lawrence River.

 But if getting back in the saddle calls, Montreal hosts an urban cycling treat.
-Tour de Montreal will take you to some of the best vantage points in the city, first from its namesake landmark, Mont Royal, a triple peaked hill.
+A Tour de Montreal will take you to some of the best vantage points in the city, first from its namesake landmark, Mont Royal, a triple peaked hill.
 We’ll then descend down into the Victorian neighborhoods of Westmount and St. Henri, and the Lachine Canal, the birthplace of industry in Canada.
 Montreal is the second largest primarily French-speaking city in the world, so brush up on your French before visiting the Atwater’s Farmers Market en route to the St-Lawrence River, and St. Helen’s and Notre Dame islands, home to parks, festivals and the Formula-1 Racetrack.
 We’ll tour back via the Jacques Cartier Bridge, one of the most spectacular views of Montreal.

 Previous cyclists have chosen to extend their stay in Montreal by a day or two.
 If additional sightseeing is on your agenda, rent a car and head up the St. Lawrence river to Quebec City, the only fortified city that remains in North America.